 Although reserves requests will be accepted throughout the semester, turning in your lists well in advance of the semester ensures that reserves materials will be ready at the beginning of the semester.

 Reserves requests can be submitted via the Reserves Tool following the schedule below:

 - Fall semester — beginning July 24

 - Spring semester — November 15

 If the library does not own a title that has been requested for reserves, we will attempt to borrow it from another Harvard library or purchase it.
 Purchasing decisions are made by the heads of each collection and are based on a number of factors, such as whether the work falls within the scope of the collection, how many copies exist at Harvard, cost, etc.

 Reserves materials in hard copy are held in a number of libraries, depending upon the subject.
 Your instructor will let you know which library has your reading materials.
 Policies around use of reserves materials vary among libraries, so be sure to inquire when you check out a hard copy.
-Information about reserve readings is also available in the Courses section of my.harvard.
+Information about reserve readings is also available on your course site.
 Opening an individual course listing will bring up reserves information, if there is any, with links provided to readings that are available in electronic format.

-Reserves materials in electronic format can be accessed at the start of the semester by any student with a Harvard ID and PIN.
+Reserves materials in electronic format can be accessed at the start of the semester by any student with a Harvard ID and Login.
 After Study Card Day, access is limited to students registered for the course.
-Students who are enrolled in a course but who do not have a Harvard ID and University PIN can use the course password, available from the instructor, for access to scanned readings.
+Students who are enrolled in a course but who do not have a Harvard ID and Login can use the course password, available from the instructor, for access to the course reserve list .
 Please note that these passwords do not allow access to the electronic resources on the Harvard Libraries site that are licensed by Harvard University.
 Access to those resources is available at the computers within the libraries at Harvard.